 CUJ news coverage and reporting of campaigns, candidates or ballot issues shall adhere to the Society of Professional Journalists standards of accepted ethics.
 CUJ news coverage and reporting on campaigns, candidates or ballot issues is at the discretion of the CUJ editor and is not considered advertising.
 The CUJ does not endorse specific candidates or constitutional amendments that may be…

-MISSION – Visitors can save up to 40% off items during the Tamástslikt Culture Institute (TCI) Museum Store’s anniversary sale set for Thursday, Aug.
+By TRAVIS SNELL MISSION – Visitors can save up to 40% off items during the Tamástslikt Culture Institute (TCI) Museum Store’s anniversary sale set for Thursday, Aug.
 7 to Saturday, Aug.
 9. “It is 40% off everything in the store at Tamástslikt,” Randall Melton, TCI assistant director of operations, said.
-“We have this sale every August to coincide with the anniversary of the…
+“We have this sale every August to coincide with the…

 By TRAVIS SNELL HERMISTON – A biologist with the Confederated Tribes of the Umatilla Indian Reservation’s (CTUIR) Department of Natural Resources (DNR) concluded banding burrowing owl chicks for the nesting season on July 21 at the Umatilla Army Depot.
 Visiting the last two nests for the season on the CTUIR’s land at the depot, Lindsay Chiono, DNR wildlife habitat ecologist-biologist,…